noviluni/google-images/README.md

 ### Requirements

 ##### System requirements:
+- *Python 3*
-- geckodriver in PATH
+- *geckodriver* in PATH.

+*Note: You can download the geckodriver [here](https://github.com/mozilla/geckodriver/releases).
+The simple way in linux to add the executable to the PATH is moving it to /usr/bin and adding it execute permissions (super user required).*

 ##### Python requirements:
-- requests
+- *requests*
-- selenium
+- *selenium*

 You can install them using `pip install -r requirements.txt`.

 ### Limitations and ideas
-Normally you can get from Google Images less than 1000 images by query.
+Normally you can get from *Google Images* less than 1000 images by query.
  If you are going to use this script to download images to train a neural network, you can search for the same term in different languages to get more results.